armele/mctradepost-retro/README.md

 mctradepost-0.3.003 -> MineColonies 1.1.950 (Minecraft 1.21.1)

+## Style Packs
+### Economic
+This style pack has the default building designs for the new hut blocks introduced by MC Trade Post

+### Hills
+This style pack has buildings designed for use in hilly terrain, with relatively small footprints.

 ## Building Design Reference
 ### Marketplace
 The marketplace building should have two item frames or glowing item frames for each level of the building.